PerfectMemory/mongoid-multitenancy/README.md

 Adding `tenant` to your model declaration will scope that model to the current tenant **BUT ONLY if a current tenant has been set**.
 The association passed to the `tenant` function must be valid.

+`tenant` accepts several options:

+ * :optional : set to true when the tenant can be optional
+ * :class_name, etc. : all the other options will be passed to the mongoid relation

 Some examples to illustrate this behavior:

     # This manually sets the current tenant for testing purposes.
 In your app this is handled by the gem.